zackman0010/grafana/contribute/backend/services.md

 # Services

-A Grafana _service_ encapsulates and exposes application logic to the rest of the application through a set of related operations.
+A Grafana *service* encapsulates and exposes application logic to the rest of the application through a set of related operations.

 Grafana uses [Wire](https://github.com/google/wire), which is a code generation tool that automates connecting components using [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
 Wire represents dependencies between components as function parameters, which encourages explicit initialization instead of global variables.

 Even though the services in Grafana do different things, they share a number of patterns.
-To better understand how a service works, let's build one from scratch!
+To better understand how a service works, let's build one from scratch\!

 Before a service can start communicating with the rest of Grafana, it needs to be registered with Wire.
 Refer to the `ProvideService` factory method in the following service example and note how it's being referenced in the `wire.go` example.